selfVSmind/jasonlambertblog/contents/articles/png2c-example-rom/index.md

 About 7 years ago, I was really into the idea of coding my own N64 game.
 I took a deep dive into the tools that I could find and the limited documentation that came with it.
-The first major hurdle I encountered was using my own textures.
-There are some sample textures in the SDK, but they are in an archaic format.
+The first major hurdle I encountered was using my own textures. <span class="more"></span>There are some sample textures in the SDK, but they are in an archaic format.
 Many times, the documentation refers to a small command line program named ***rgb2c*** that is used to convert the already archaic images into a compatible format.

-<span class="more"></span>

 ### RGB2C Doesn't Exist!